Is your organization on top of its requirements for the CCPA (California Consumer Privacy Act)?

 - Request that organizations don’t sell their personal data to third parties

-So, what should organizations do to ensure they’re ready for the CCPA?
-Let’s take a look at five ways you can boost your compliance.
+What can you do to make sure you’re ready for the CCPA?
+Let’s take a look at five ways you can boost your compliance posture.

 To accurately catalog information in external privacy policies, organizations must understand what personal data resides in their systems, both at rest and in transit.